By using this site, you agree to the Privacy Policy and Terms of Use.

 What factors beyond efficacy influence regulatory decisions?

-Agencies increasingly consider cost-effectiveness, healthcare system impact, and real-world applicability alongside traditional safety and efficacy data.
-The high costs of new treatments have made economic considerations a significant factor in approval decisions.
+As detailed in The Lancet analysis, agencies increasingly consider cost-effectiveness, healthcare system impact, and real-world applicability alongside traditional safety and efficacy data.

-The regulatory uncertainty surrounding Alzheimer’s treatments reflects broader challenges in evaluating interventions for complex neurodegenerative diseases.
+The regulatory uncertainty surrounding Alzheimer’s treatments reflects broader challenges in evaluating interventions for complex neurodegenerative diseases, according to Siva’s report in The Lancet.
 As the global population ages and dementia prevalence increases, resolving these regulatory disagreements will be crucial for ensuring patients worldwide have access to effective treatments.
 The ongoing debate may ultimately lead to more sophisticated regulatory frameworks that better account for the unique challenges of neurodegenerative disease research while maintaining rigorous safety and efficacy standards.

 Source: From hope to uncertainty: regulating novel drugs for Alzheimer’s disease